davidkellis/able/README.md

 interface Mappable A for M _ {
   fn map(m: M A, convert: A -> B) -> M B
 }

+// Types that satisfy the Range interface may be used with range literal syntax (e.g. S..E, or S...E) to represent a range of values. interface Range S E Out {
+  fn inclusiveRange(start: S, end: E) -> Enumerable Out fn exclusiveRange(start: S, end: E) -> Enumerable Out }
 ```

 ### Interface Implementations

 Interface implementations are defined with the following syntax:
 ```
 impl [X, Y, Z, ...]
-A <B C ...> for D <E F ...> {
+A <B C ...> [for D <E F ...>] {
 	fn foo(T1, T2, ...) -> T3 { ... }
 	...
 }
 ```
-where X, Y, and Z are free type parameters and type constraints that are scoped to the implementation of the interface (i.e. the types bound to those type variables are constant within a specific implementation of the interface) and enclosed in square brackets, A is the name of the interface parameterized with type parameters B, C, etc. (if applicable), and where `D <E F ...>` is the type that is implementing interface A.
+where X, Y, and Z are free type parameters and type constraints that are scoped to the implementation of the interface (i.e. the types bound to those type variables are constant within a specific implementation of the interface) and enclosed in square brackets, A is the name of the interface parameterized with type parameters B, C, etc. (if applicable), and where `D <E F ...>` is the type that is implementing interface A. In the case that an interface was specified without a `for` clause, then the `for` clause in an implementation of the interface would be omitted.

 Here are some example interface implementations: